joscheuerer/hands-on-workshop/docs/lab3-new.md

 ## 3.1 - Create an IaC template
 ### Description
-In this lab you will see how to create a new template from an existing workflow.
+In this lab you will learn how to create a new template from an existing workflow.

 ### Create an IaC template